By Chiara Spagnoli Gabardi

 Today, more and more denim-based brands are using recycled materials like plastic bottles or upcycled old denim to create new fashions, or are finding ways to dramatically reduce the water and carbon footprint of making jeans.
 It sounds pretty smug and self-righteous, right?
 But modern eco-denim can be super-sassy and sexy, as you shall soon see!

-Here are 22 eco friendly denim brands that infuse a lot of sass and style into everything from jeans and denim tops to handbags.
+Here are a few eco friendly denim brands that infuse a lot of sass and style into everything from jeans and denim tops to handbags.

 1. Joe’s Jeans